List of Kamen Rider Ryuki characters: Takeshi Asakura

+Years later, during the events of the web-exclusive series Kamen Rider Outsiders, Asakura became a hired thug for a corrupt politician before he was betrayed and accepts Kamen Rider Odin's offer to participate in a new Rider Fight to evade arrest, which restores his memories in the process.
+Asakura subsequently kills his former employer and wins the Rider Fight before learning of Zein from Kamen Rider Diend and developing an interest in the former.

 In an alternate ending depicted in the film Kamen Rider Ryuki: Episode Final, Asakura battles Kamen Rider Femme, who seeks revenge on him for her older sister's murder, before he loses Genocider to Kamen Rider Ryuga and Femme destroys his Card Deck, leaving Asakura to dissolve in the Mirror World.
 In the web-exclusive special Kamen Rider Brave: Survive!
 The Revived Beast Rider Squad, Foundation X revives this version of Asakura in an artificial body.